List of Alarm für Cobra 11 – Die Autobahnpolizei characters: Vicky Reisinger

 During Semir's incarceration in Istanbul, detective Vicky Reisinger took over as the head inspector of the Autobahn Police, alongside plainclothes officer Max Tauber.
 After Tauber is suspended for assaulting a journalist reporting on a kidnapping case, Vicky and Semir are partnered together.
 Initially, their relationship is turbulent, as Semir would find out of Vicky's past with a racist organized crime unit in Dortmund; however, after she saves her partner, thus proving her loyalty, they grow to become fast friends as well as a great team.
+A distinction from her and Semir's previous partners is that Vicky at first addressed Semir formally, but has since reverted to casual terms as of 2022.

-Her past in Dortmund is further haunted by her ex-boyfriend, Marc Schaffrath, who worked in the same unit and with whom she was, for a time, on lesser terms.
+Her past in Dortmund is haunted by her ex-boyfriend, Marc Schaffrath, who worked in the same unit and with whom she was, for a time, on lesser terms.
 During an investigation into the Dortmund organized crime unit, Vicky is shot by her former chief.
 Though she recovers, this is only temporary; her dependence on painkillers to relieve the pain in the aftermath eventually takes its toll and she has to undergo dialysis until she finds a kidney donor.
-When Marc volunteers as a donor while undercover, this spurs a search by Vicky and Semir that eventually proves life-threatening, during which she is stripped of her police powers; two months later, it is revealed that Vicky's kidney transplant was successful and she has been reinstated.
+When Marc volunteers as a donor while undercover, this spurs a search by Vicky and Semir that eventually proves life-threatening, during which she is stripped of her police powers; two months later, Vicky's kidney transplant is shown as successful.